About the MERL Center

 About MERL Center members

-The MERL Center is an interdisciplinary community of MERL practitioners, open source experts, software developers, project managers, and more.
-As of September 2021, there are 40+ MERL Center members living and working in five continents.
+The MERL Center is an interdisciplinary community of MERL practitioners, open source experts, software developers, data scientists, designers, and more.
+As of May 2022, there are 60+ MERL Center members living and working in five continents.
 Most MERL Center members are of underrepresented groups in the technology industry, such as women of color.

 How to join

 If you'd like to become a MERL Center member, please fill out this form.
-We ask that members have at least one year of professional experience in MERL or experience in open source software, content, or data.
+We ask that members have at least one year of professional experience in MERL or experience in data science, human-centered design, or open source software, content, or data.

 Brief history of the MERL Center